lukeorriss/foodplanner/README.md

 3. Run the development server with `npm run dev`
 4. Open [http://localhost:3000](http://localhost:3000) in your browser

+Alternatively, you can view the original deployment at [https://meals.orriss.dev](https://meals.orriss.dev).

 ## Usage

 1. Browse the list of available meals or add your own custom meals